Skip to content

 Step 4: Decide whether to grade

-Step 5: Choose your selling platform
+Step 5: Pick a platform

 • eBay: Largest audience, auction or Buy It Now.
 Best for high-value and graded cards.
-Fees: ~13%.
+Fees ~13%.

-• TCGPlayer: Dedicated card marketplace.
-Good for ungraded cards.
-Fees: ~11-13%.
+• TCGPlayer: Dedicated card marketplace, good for raw.
+Fees ~11-13%.

-• Local card shops: Instant cash but typically offer 40-60% of market value.
+• Local card shops: Instant cash, usually 40-60% of market.

-Step 6: List strategically
+Step 6: List against the data

 Frequently Asked Questions